GordonBGood/elmplus-docs/RFC-FirExt.md

 17. Indexable -> types whose components can be accessed by an integer index value for both reading and writing (Copy on Write when not "last-used"; mutated in place when "last-used").
 15. Chainable -> actually defines the binding(s) for a Haskell monad although we don't call it that in Elm/Fir; and includes ordering of arguments both ways as in `andThen` and `chain` functions.
 16. Changeable -> this is used for types that allow mutation via a monadic state combinator type chain of functions; an example of this would be the `Ref` type equivalent to the `STRef` type in Haskell.

+Some of these capabilities/abilities, such as `Mappable`, `MultiMappable`, and `Chainable`, which are applied to Type's that are containers for one or more other same Type's, require Higher Kinded Type's (HKT's) in order to work.
+The pure functional languages of Haskell and PureScript have HKT's as necessary in their use of "Type Classes" which are essentially the same as the capabilities/abilities described here; OCaml, which is not a pure functional language also essentially uses HKT's in their equivalent abilities using "module's" but are limited to HKT's containing only one Type although that Type can be a compound Type containing other types such as a Tuple.

 ### **Add Many More `capability`'s**